-When the Easter season begins in the U.S., there are both religious and spiritual elements present from Judaism and Christianity.
+When the Easter season begins in the U.S., there are both religious and spiritual elements present from both Judaism and Christianity.
 I say Christianity because its foundations lay in Judaism and the institution set forth by Yeshua (Jesus); the Church (universal Body of Christ).
-Furthermore, with this season, we also have the Judaic festivals of Purim, Unleavened Bread and Passover.
+Furthermore, with this season, we also have the Judaic festivals of Purim, Unleavened Bread, and Passover.
 In addition, there are several important days for Christianity: Palm Sunday, Good Friday, and Easter (Resurrection) Sunday; all of which give object reference to the person of Yeshua as the Messiah.
-Although this selection is not in a formal academic format, much research has been done through both established Jewish and Christian organizations, books, and articles.
+Although this selection is not in a formal academic format, much research has been done through established Jewish and Christian organizations, books, and articles.

 A Messianic Seder Meal Experience

 Last year, I read and learned about the festival of Unleavened Bread and Passover that is practiced by many Jewish congregations.
 In fact, I had the opportunity to partake of a community Passover Seder meal with a Messianic congregation in San Antonio, TX.
 I attended the festival with the company of a friend and partook of the elements as the Passover Seder meal was led through a Messianic Haggadah (liturgy used to lead a Passover Seder meal).
 I learned about the meaning set forth in the Torah (books of law in the Bible), but also about how after the destruction of the Temple in Jerusalem, modifications were done by Judaic leads to the order and elements used in future Passover Seder meals.
 Nonetheless, this Messianic congregation stretched my knowledge in regards to the fulfillment of the Messianic prophecies fulfilled by the Messiah Yeshua (Jesus), as the "Lamb of God", but also the last Passover sacrifice that satisfied the criteria set forth by YHWH (I AM, the name of God) to take away "the sin of the world".
 More importantly, how this fulfillment is acknowledged in the Messianic Passover Seder meal.